Botswana gears up to diversify its economy by moving from mining minerals to mining knowledge.

 “The strategy is a very important component of Botswana’s current policy for driving post-COVID-19 recovery and transformation.
 Botswana stands to benefit considerably from it.
 I would like to commend UNCTAD for working with us in developing a strategy that is comprehensive yet user-friendly.”

-The launch of the National ICT Policy Review and E-commerce Strategy for Botswana took place on 21 October at a virtual event attended by by more than 185 participants.
+The launch of the National ICT Policy Review and E-commerce Strategy for Botswana took place on 21 October at a virtual event attended by more than 185 participants (watch the event recording).
 Mr. Kgafela gave a keynote address.

 E-commerce critical to high-income ambitions